 Expanding and transforming experience through sensory interactions.
 We explore what new affective experiences emerge when different sensory modalities intersect.

-Exploration and emergence of sensory delight and reflective curiosity through action.
+Exploration and emergence of sensory delight through action.
 We design spaces where the experiencer's active engagement triggers unexpected affective experiences.

 Constructing fields where information and physical objects co-constitute through movement.
-Digital information manifests as physical motion, and physical motion generates information.
+Digital information manifests as physical motion, and vice versa.

 The creative process itself serves as a research method — through iterative cycles of conception, design, implementation, and experiential evaluation, we generate insights that theoretical inquiry alone cannot reach.